RichardMSullivan/RoieBlackComputerArchitectureClass/lab1/readme.txt

 the "students" will fit inbetween the desks. this means that there will be one more desk than students.

+I created the array with a template because templates are created at compile time, meaning I can create an array of an unspecified size and type easily

 because I am just running the same function over and over the program will live in a for loop where I will run the function and update the array of cards